sempernow/k8s-vanilla-ha-rhel9/README.md

     ```
 - Status of node(s) remains `NotReady` until the "Pod Nework"
   is configured by installing a CNI-compliant addon such as Calico.
-  Perform such installs at any Master node.
+  Perform such installs at any control node.
 See "Install Pod Network" section.
 - `--apiserver-advertise-address $ip_of_this_control_node` : Useful if __this control node__ has more than one interface; bind to stable IP.
     - Default is `0.0.0.0`, whereof K8s API listens on all interfaces,
       which is less secure and less stable.